-The theme of this year’s conference is “Diving into Diversity: Opportunities and Obligations in Honors Education.”
+The theme of this year’s conference was “Diving into Diversity: Opportunities and Obligations in Honors Education.”

 According to Stark, Tusculum’s focus on civic engagement places the school’s honors students in an exceptional position to speak to the obligations honors students have as informed citizens and engaged leaders.
 “All of their projects demonstrate a desire to expand our understanding of the world for the betterment of all.”

-The host institution for the 2017 conference is the University of North Carolina – Asheville.
+The host institution for the 2017 conference was the University of North Carolina – Asheville.